AwalaApp/specs/rs000-core.md

 #### Parcel

-A parcel encapsulates a service message and encrypts it with the target endpoint's certificate.

-Parcels are serialized with the [Relaynet Abstract Message Format (RAMF)](rs001-ramf.md), using the ASCII character "P" (for "parcel") as its _concrete message format signature_.
-Gateways and the target endpoint MUST follow the post-deserialization validation listed in the RAMF specification.
+A parcel encapsulates a service message and is serialized with the [Relaynet Abstract Message Format (RAMF)](rs001-ramf.md), using the ASCII character "P" (for "parcel") as its _concrete message format signature_.
+Gateways and the target endpoint MUST enforce the post-deserialization validation listed in the RAMF specification.

-The sender certificate is either self-signed or issued by the recipient (see _Parcel Delivery Authorization_).
+The sender certificate MUST be either self-signed or issued by the recipient.
+The latter is only valid when using a [Parcel Delivery Authorization](#parcel-delivery-authorization) certificate.

 Gateways MUST override any previously queued parcel with the same id.
 Endpoints can use this to replace stale messages in the same relay.

+The payload [ciphertext](https://en.wikipedia.org/wiki/Ciphertext) MUST be encoded as a [CMS enveloped data](https://tools.ietf.org/html/rfc5652#section-6) value with exactly one recipient (`RecipientInfo`), using either the target endpoint's certificate (`KeyTransRecipientInfo`) or the [Relaynet Key Agreement protocol](rs003-key-agreement.md) parameters (`KeyAgreeRecipientInfo`).
+Extensions to this document MAY support additional CMS structures.

-The payload [plaintext](https://en.wikipedia.org/wiki/Plaintext) contains the service message and its media type, and is serialized with the following binary sequence (with little-endian encoding):
+The payload [plaintext](https://en.wikipedia.org/wiki/Plaintext) contains the service message and its media type, and is serialized with the following binary sequence (little-endian):

 1. An 8-bit unsigned integer (1 octet) representing the length of the service message type.
 1. A UTF-8 encoded string representing the type of the service message.
 For example, `application/x-protobuf; messageType="twitter.Tweet"`.